-The graphical interface is a rich environment employing tables, lists, drop-down lists, links, buttons, features drag-n-drop capabilities, etc. The GUI has been designed to ease the required user actions and options for processing an operation.
+The graphical interface is quite rich using tables, lists, drop-down lists, links, buttons, features drag-n-drop capabilities, etc. The GUI has been designed to ease the required user actions and options for processing an operation.
 This is accomplished by: